Council, ID

 37 people

 In 2023, there were 25.2 times more White (Non-Hispanic) residents (755 people) in Council, ID than any other race or ethnicity.
-There were 30 Two+ (Hispanic) and 18 Two+ (Non-Hispanic) residents, the second and third most common ethnic groups.
+There were 30 Two Races Including Other (Hispanic) and 14 American Indian & Alaska Native (Non-Hispanic) residents, the second and third most common ethnic groups.

 4.49% of the people in Council, ID are hispanic (37 people).